The kingdom of Benin

-By the 1860s Benin was no longer a powerful empire and the Obas struggled to rule their people.
+By the 1800s the Kingdom of Benin began to lose power and the Obas struggled to rule their people.

 Benin was also under threat from Britain.
 The British wanted to gain control of Benin so they could get rich by selling its palm oil and rubber.
 The Oba tried to stop all contact with Britain, but the British insisted on their right to trade.